smorello87/orals/Daily_Dissertation.md

 ## December 3

-So now I turn to my digital list--to Matt's question--what do I want to get out of this list?
+So now I turn to my digital list, to M--'s question: what do I want to get out of this list?

 1) Technology and gender: how technology "reads" or "encodes" gender.
 How the binairies and abstractions of computation struggle or fail to register the complexity of embodied human experience.